 Navigation: First off, stop by the Alpena Area Convention & Visitors Bureau Welcome Center to load up on maps, adventure guides, and directions from knowledgeable staff.

 We are located at 420 N. 2nd Ave., nestled between the historic John A. Lau Saloon and Attractions Salon and Tanning.

 Where to use your paper maps:

-Fishing– Relive the lazy days of summer during your childhood (sans smartphone) with a hook and bobber as your feet dangle in the refreshing water.
-Whether its at one of our many inland lakes and river systems, or at the “big lake”, there are a multitude of great fishing spots within the city of Alpena.
+- Fishing– Relive the lazy days of summer during your childhood (sans smartphone) with a hook and bobber as your feet dangle in the refreshing water.
+Whether it’s at one of our many inland lakes and river systems, or at the “big lake”, there is a multitude of great fishing spots within the city of Alpena.